The Maids 7+ BEST Tips For House Cleaning to Help You Clean House Faster!

 One key to cleaning like “the maid” or the “cleaning lady” is to not get distracted.
 This is not the time to declutter or organize or do laundry or pluck your eyebrows.
 This is the time to put on your jams and just clean!

-#4 House Cleaning Tips for The Bathroom
+#4 Tip For House Cleaning in The Bathroom

 I usually start with the bathrooms because I want to get them over with.
 Don’t be lazy.
 Go ahead and clear off your counter and spray and scrub it then wipe the mirrors, the shiny faucet and handles, the counter, and the sink.